maduhu/Documentation/DFSP/BulkPayments.md

 *Currently we don’t have such components in the system to support this scenario*

-##Handling bulk payments transactions
+## Handling bulk payments transactions

 Bulk payment transactions should be processed in batches, not one by one.
 The sender's DFSP first should query the central directory to get the default DFSP by user number for each payments in the batch.
 The central directory will also return information about the users that have a subscription to other services within a DFSP but does not have mWallet/bank account.

-The following changes has to be implemented:
+The following changes have to be implemented:

-**1.Central directory get user API.**
+** Central directory get user API**

 Current Request: